hphelion/documentation/commercial/GA1/commerical.services-swift-deployment.md

 	created ring /root/ring-building/object-1.builder

-4.Add disk to the ring.
+3.Add disk to the ring.

 	ringos add-disk-to-ring -f /root/ring-building/object-1.builder -i  <Node IP address> -p  <value> -d <value> -w <value> -r <value> -z <value>

 **Note:** Use labels and disks obtained in output of section [Preparing disks of Swift nodes](#preparing-disks-on-Swift-nodes)

-In the following example we are adding disk of node(**192.0.2.29**) to zone 1:
+In the following example we are adding disk to node(**192.0.2.29**) to zone 1:

 	ringos add-disk-to-ring -f /root/ring-building/object-1.builder -i 192.0.2.29 -p 6000 -d a1410063335 -w 100 -r 1 -z 1
 	Added disk 192.0.2.29:a1410063335 to ring